Confused flour beetle: Food resources

 While confused (and red) flour beetles cannot feed on whole, undamaged grain, they are often found in large numbers in infested grains, feeding on broken grain, grain dust, and other household food items such as flour, rice, dried fruit, nuts, and beans.
-Both types of beetles are often found not only in infested grains, but in crevices in pantries and cabinet, as well.
-Damage to food is caused somewhat by the beetles' feeding, but also by their dead bodies, fecal pellets, and foul-smelling secretions.
-In addition to creating a foul odor, the beetles' presence encourages the growth of mold.
+Both types of beetles are often found not only in infested grains, but in crevices in pantries and cabinets, as well.
+Damage to food caused by the beetles' feeding is made obvious by their dead bodies, fecal pellets, and foul-smelling secretions.
+Their presence also encourages the growth of mold.

 The confused flour beetle is typically found in mills, bakeries, and warehouses, feeding on cereal grains.
 While it is found in various types of grain storages, it has been observed to feed on cracked barley, while being unable to feed and develop from cracked white rice sources.
 The beetle has developed genetic variability due to differential use of insecticides and different environments, making it difficult to kill.
 These findings are important because the feeding behavior has high economic costs, and the beetle produces secretions that can cause skin irritation and respiratory disorders.